SimonBlanke/Hyperactive/README.md

 ##### Distribution (optional)

-You can start multiple optimizations in parallel by increasing the number of jobs.
+You can start multiple optimizations in <b>parallel</b> by increasing the number of jobs.
 This can make sense if you want to increase the chance of finding the optimal solution or optimize different models at the same time.

 ---